rendra7/Lifevel-Up/README.md

 # Lifevel-Up
+Binus University - Computer Science
-Project Software Engineering Semester 4 ( Build Application  'Lifevel Up' ) by Rendra Dwi Prasetyo - Binus University - Computer Science
+Project Software Engineering Semester 4 ( Build Application  'Lifevel Up' ) by Rendra Dwi Prasetyo - 260219960

+phone : +62 82148399048
+email : rendra.prasetyo@binus.ac.id

+# How To use :
+click this [ ] for download the apk installation or
+Use the repository file and open using flutter (Vscode) & Andorid SDK

+# Youtube Link Video Demo aplication :

+# another project :